The Sailing Stone XII

 They parked, paid their tickets for the next tour and waited in the entrance area.

-The “Mystery Castle” as it was called, rose defiantly from the dust, three-stories high; it was constructed of mortar, cement, goats milk, and whatever recycled and reimagined throwaways Boyce Luther Gulley could extract from the refuse dumps in his area and repurpose to build this architectural marvel.
+The “Mystery Castle” as it was called, rose defiantly from the dust, three-stories high; it was constructed of mortar, cement, goats milk, and whatever recycled and re-imagined throwaways Boyce Luther Gulley could extract from the refuse dumps in his area to re-purpose and build this architectural marvel.

-The docent, a heavy-set woman, middle-aged, wearing a straw cowboy hat explained that the edifice contained eighteen bedrooms, all on different levels, and thirteen fireplaces amongst its eight-thousand square feet.
+The docent, a heavy-set woman, middle-aged, wearing a straw cowboy hat explained that the edifice contained eighteen bedrooms, all on different levels, and thirteen fireplaces among its eight-thousand square feet.